'PR stunt': Kiwis slam Brian Tamaki's apology to rainbow community

 Kiwis remember it well when self-apppointed bishop Brian Tamaki blamed the Christchurch earthquake on gay people and New Zealand's passing of the marriage equality bill.

 Just this month, he also spoke publicly in support of Israel Folau's hateful comments towards gay people.
-Tt appears these are a couple of reasons why New Zealanders are not buying Tamaki's recent apology to the rainbow community.
+It appears these are a couple of reasons why New Zealanders are not buying Tamaki's recent apology to the rainbow community.

 Tamaki, who recently announced the launch of his political party, Coalition New Zealand, yesterday apologised to the rainbow community.